 - The Red Dwarf episode "Balance of Power" has a flashback showing the characters at a party with a sign on the wall saying "Nostalgia Night 1990s".
 (The scene is set in the 21st or 24th century, depending on the Retcons.)
 The so-called '90s themed party looks like a cross between The '70s (for example, the disco ball) and The '80s (for example, the extravagant, campy clothes).
 Such cues and many more were taken from said decades because the episode itself was made in 1988.

 - Several episodes of The Vampire Diaries have featured the main characters attending high school dances themed after certain decades (called Decade Dances in-universe).

-- In Kath and Kim, Kath arrives in her everyday's clothes (which she hasn't changed since The Eighties) to an 80's themed party.
+- In Kath & Kim, Kath arrives in her everyday's clothes (which she hasn't changed since The '80s) to an 80's themed party.